 Day 28: Rest at ABC

 Day 29: I started climbing at 4AM.
 I wanted to feel good this time with no more gastric problems.
 During the days before we took a lot more careful about hygiene in the camp.
 The day was very windy and snowy and so it was not really possible to go fast.
 This time it took me +-17h from ABC to summit.
 I was not as fast as I would have liked, but it was great to be in the summit again.
 Knowing that is possible to be this altitude this often and to be able to move “quick” for a long time in big mountains was a satisfying lesson.
 I think the recovery time between the 2 ascents of Everest was a bit too short for me to be fresh.
 But maybe with 3 or 4 good rest days, it would be enough for me to be at 100% again.
 On the way down from the summit at around 8300m I have a black hole in my memory for around 30’.
 I don’t know why, but I left the ridge and my next memory is down climbing a steep rocky wall.
 I was not very clear in my mind (I was having small hallucinations but I knew they were hallucinations) but I had a hard time knowing if what I was experiencing was a dream or real.
-After some more technical sections I realized that I didn’t know where I was (1h after leaving the normal route) and I decided to wait for some light to see where I was.
-I slept there for 1 hour and then I start thinking clearly again.
-Looking at my GPS I realized I was in the middle of the north face, close to Norton Couloir, so I traversed and down-climbed to arrive at the Messner crossing to get to the normal route and I continued down to arrive in ABC on the morning of the 28th. → After the expedition talking with doctors and doing a brain IRM we saw it was nothing strange so we think that it was a temporary loss of memory and not lucidity period that come back to normal after a short rest (hipoxia? lack of glucose for brain that come back after a rest – ADP-ATP?)
+After some more technical sections I realized that I didn’t know where I was (after with the track I saw it was 1h after leaving the normal route) and I decided to wait for some sun light to see where I was.
+I slept there for 40′-1 hour and then I start thinking clearly again.
+Looking at my GPS I realized I was in the middle of the north face, close to Norton Couloir, so I traversed and down-climbed to arrive at the Messner crossing to get to the normal route and I continued down to arrive in ABC on the morning of the 28th. → After the expedition talking with doctors and doing a brain IRM we saw it was nothing strange so we think that it was a temporary memory loss due to have not glucose going to the brain (The brain needs glucose to work, and with exhaustrion from the ascent and the activities from the days before I had not much energy on me and I did not anything since long time, so the body and brain were working but not recording on the memory, lucidity was also afected from the same reason and with stopping, the energy required to keep moving and thinking was lower so the ATP stockage get full again and brain started to work noprmally, so it is interesting in those cases to eat a gel, not for the physical fatigue but to have allways glucose in the brain).

 Day 30: When I arrived at ABC from the mountain I took a few hours of rest and then on the same afternoon we hiked down to Base Camp